ustwo/architecture-kata-2025/README.md

 * Thinking of what a good answer looks like and/or identifying past good answers is too time consuming
 * The AI engine is consistently unable to score answers with high confidence
-* The hosting/execution cost of RAG is very high
+* The hosting/execution cost of AI components is very high

 As such, we must provide optionality to the AI-assistance, allowing for exams (or even a single exam) to be assessed via the legacy method.
 This can be accomplished by adding an assessor interface that both AI and human assessors can adhere to.
 Additionally, a defined percentage of incoming exams can be routed for AI assessment (assumed to be 100% in the first instance).
 This capability is housed in the **AI/Human Allocation** component in the diagrams